The Mad Hedge Fund Trader

-The Diary of a Mad Hedge Fund Trader is written by John Thomas, one of the founding fathers of the modern hedge fund industry.
-John graduated from the University of California at Los Angeles (UCLA) with a degree in biochemistry and a minor in mathematics in 1974.
+John Thomas graduated from the University of California at Los Angeles (UCLA) with a degree in Biochemistry and a minor in Mathematics in 1974.
 He moved to Tokyo, Japan to join a Japanese securities house as a research analyst, becoming fluent in Japanese.

-In 1982 Thomas moved to New York as the US editor of a major business magazine.
-When a member of the White House press corps he covered the early years of the Reagan administration.
-In 1983 he was hired by a top investment bank to build a new division in international equities.
+In 1982 John Thomas moved to New York as the US editor of a major business magazine.
+As a member of the White House Press Corps he covered the early years of the Reagan administration.
+In 1983 he was hired by a major investment bank to build a new division in international equities.
 Later, he was promoted and transferred to London to head up the sales and trading of Japanese equity derivatives in Europe and the Middle East.

-In 1999 Thomas sold his hedge fund to concentrate on managing his personal investments.
-He focused on oil natural gas exploration and development in Texas and Colorado, pioneering the new “fracking” technology.
-After catching a surge in the price of natural gas, John sold this business in 2005.
+In 1999 John Thomas sold his hedge fund to concentrate on managing his personal investments.
+He focused on natural gas exploration and development in Texas and Colorado, as well as other commodities.

 Seeing the incredible inefficiencies and severe mispricing offered by the popping of multiple bubbles during the Great Crash of 2008, and missing the adrenaline of the marketplace, he returned to active hedge fund management.
 With The Diary of a Mad Hedge Fund Trader, his goal is to broaden public understanding of the techniques and strategies employed by the most successful hedge funds so that they may more profitably manage their own money.